Angela Taylor (ice hockey): International

 In 2008 she captained the Great Britain women's national ice hockey team.

 She was the fifth player in UK hockey history to reach 50 caps with the women's national team.

 Personal life

-Taylor was born on 24 April 1987 in Paisley, Renfrewshire in the Central Lowlands of Scotland.
+Taylor was born in Paisley, Renfrewshire in the Central Lowlands of Scotland.
 She attended secondary school at St Andrew's Academy in Paisley.

 She has a bachelor's degree in psychology from the University of New Hampshire.